bobbytitch/seditiontracker.github.io/docs/_suspects/thomas-robertson.md

 occupation: Police Officer (Sergeant)
 affiliations: Rocky Mount Police Department
 jurisdiction: Federal
-image: 019.jpg
+image: /images/preview/019.jpg
-preview: 019.jpg
+suspect: 019.jpg
 booking:
 courtroom:
 courthouse:
 quote: "If you are too much of a coward to risk arrest, being fired, and actual gunfire to secure your rights, you have no words to speak I value."
 title: Thomas Robertson charged on January 13, 2021
 description: Click for latest case details.
 Suspects considered innocent until proven guilty.